• Skip to main content

 It was dark when I arrived in Ein Bokek along with a small group of travel journalists.

-I’d come a long way to float in the Dead Sea and we were leaving for Jerusalem in the morning.
+I’d travelled a long way to float in the Dead Sea and we were leaving for Jerusalem in the morning.
 If I was going to soak, I’d have to stumble down to the sea through the tar-tinted night.

 If only I could see where the sea was.

-Dead Sea floating
+Dead Sea Swimming

 “Who wants to swim?”
 I asked the others as we checked into the Daniel Dead Sea Hotel in Ein Bokek, a popular Dead Sea spa resort in Israel.
-If I was going to drown in the dark in the lowest point on earth, I reasoned, it would be nice to have company.

-We’d had a long day exploring the Judean Desert and had mud wraps scheduled for later than night, so only one person took me up on the offer, the amiable Rod Charles, a big burly writer and editor at the travel website Vacay.ca.
+We’d had a long day exploring the Judaean Desert and had mud wraps scheduled for later than night, so only one person took me up on the offer, the amiable Rod Charles, a big burly writer and editor at the travel website Vacay.ca.

 Fifteen minutes later, after I’d checked in, soared up to the 8th floor in the hotel’s glass elevator and slapped on a bikini and coverup, I met Rod in the lobby.

-“Which way to the beach?” we asked the bellman.
+“Where is the Dead Sea and which way to the beach?” we asked the bellman.

 “The hotel beach is closed now,” he said.
 “But if you go down through the parking lot and across the street there’s a public beach just to the left.